FriendsOfShopware/FroshPlatformThumbnailProcessor/README.md

 ### Cloudflare Image Resizing [Link](https://developers.cloudflare.com/images/)

+`Opinion: many options but only for business and enterprise customers.
+Has no auto detection of supported formats of visitor.
+So you are pinned to jpeg, webp or avif.`
-`Has a lossless image optimization and big hosters have their NFS connected in their contracts directly to cloudflare (only for business and enterprise)`
+Has a lossless image optimization and big hosters have their NFS connected in their contracts directly to cloudflare Template example: `{mediaUrl}/cdn-cgi/image/width={width},height={height},quality=85,format=webp/{mediaPath}`
-An image cache & resize service.
-Manipulate images on-the-fly with a worldwide cache.
-Template example: `{mediaUrl}/cdn-cgi/image/width={width},height={height},quality=85,format=webp/{mediaPath}`
 will become `https://yourshop.com/cdn-cgi/image/width%3D3000%2Cheight%3D3000quality%3D85/media/64/fd/98/1624446656/ff310899329c4d94855a096a26b02d5e.jpg`